Her Campus Logo Her Campus Logo

 “Feminist politics aims to end domination, to free us to be who we are — to live lives where we love justice, where we can live in peace.
 Feminism is for everybody” ~ bell hooks.

-HI, I am Anyssa McCalla.
-I am a double major in Communication and Journalism in my junior year.
-I aspire to pursue a career in the journalism field and eventually go to law school.
-I have a sincere passion in writing and creative writing.
-I love storytelling and understanding experiences from other people.
-I hope to learn from other peers and women and inspire the future of young women growing up and learning themselves.
-In my free time I like to work out, explore different places and spend time with my friends and family.
+Anyssa McCalla is a double major in Communication and Journalism and in her junior year at UConn.
+She aspires to pursue a career in the journalism field and eventually go to law school.
+Anyssa always had a sincere passion in writing and creative writing and storytelling.
+She loves understanding experiences from other people and telling their stories.
+She hope to learn from other peers and women and inspire the future of young women growing up and learning themselves.
+In her free time she works out, explore different places and spend time with friends and family.